King-of-Spades/AppCenter-Samples/Appium/Android/readme.md

 # Build & running locally
 - Build the Maven project using your perferred method.
-- If you wish to run the tests locally, make sure to start the local Appium server before running tests.
+- If you wish to run the tests locally on a device or emulator, make sure to start the local Appium server before running tests, otherwise the tests will fail.

 (Note: The author of this sample used IntelliJ IDEA 2017.3.4 (Ultimate Edition) on Mac OS X 10.13.3, though other tools for building may work.)